-NEW for the 2023-2024 School Year: All students in grades 6th - 8th will need to purchase a lock for their assigned locker.
-Students who turned in a working lock last year will have the opportunity to buy their lock from LAAA for \$5.
+All students in grades 6th - 8th will need to purchase a lock for their assigned locker.
+Students will not be assigned a locker until they have purchased a lock.
+Students will have the opportunity to buy a lock from LAAA for \$5.

 LAAA is not responsible for any items that get lost or stolen if a student chooses not to use a lock.